-Dogs are literally and figuratively a different breed.
-If you saw the images of “Sully,” George Bush Sr.’s beloved companion, stationed beside the former president’s casket as it lay in state following his death.
+Dogs are a different breed.
+You know what we mean if you saw the images of “Sully,” George Bush Sr.’s beloved companion, stationed beside the former president’s casket as it lay in state following his death.

 How dogs grieve

-And the longer a pet lives with his or her favorite human, the harder the loss because everything about the relationship suddenly comes to a halt in the absence of the sight, smell and sound of the person who feeds, walks and plays with them.
+And the longer a pet lives with its favorite human, the more painful the loss because everything about the relationship suddenly comes to a halt in the absence of the sight, smell, and sound of the person who feeds, walks, and plays with them.

-But the work of Dr. Marc Bekoff of the University of Colorado reveals the most dramatic evidence of the connection of all: Bekoff used brain imaging studies to prove that “areas of dogs’ brains light up” when they see or smell their owners.
+But the work of Dr. Marc Bekoff of the University of Colorado reveals the most dramatic evidence of the connection: Bekoff used brain imaging studies to prove that “areas of dogs’ brains light up” when they see or smell their owners.